pasztorpisti/json-cfg/README.rst

 similar to the standard `json.loads()` and another one that returns the json wrapped into special config nodes that make handling the config file much easier:

 - `jsoncfg.load()` and `jsoncfg.loads()` are very similar to the standard `json.loads()`.
-      These functions allow you to load config files with extended syntax into bare python representation of the json data (dictionaries, lists, numbers, etc...).
+  These functions allow you to load config files into bare python representation of the json data (dictionaries, lists, numbers, etc...).
 - `jsoncfg.load_config()` and `jsoncfg.loads_config()` load the json data into special wrapper objects that help you to query the config with much nicer syntax.
 At the same time if you are looking for a value that doesn't exist in the config then these problems are handled with exceptions that contain line/column number info about the location of the error.

-One of the biggest problems with loading the config into bare python objects with a json library is that the loaded json data doesn't contain the line/column numbers for the loaded json nodes/elements.
+One of the biggest problems with loading the config into bare python objects with a simple json library is that the loaded json data doesn't contain the line/column numbers for the loaded json nodes/elements.
 This means that by using a simple json library you can report the location of errors with config file line/column numbers only in case of json syntax errors (in best case).
 By loading the json nodes/elements into our wrapper objects we can retain the line/column numbers